 Cooling is a significant end-use of energy globally and a major driver of peak electricity demand.
 Air conditioning for example, accounts for nearly 15 percent of the primary energy used by buildings in the United States.
 Therefore, former ARPA-e Ellen Williams, Director of ARPA-e, was very excited about radiant cooling as it allows for cooling with no energy input.

 I was honored to speak with Erik Torgerson from SRI International who worked on the technology.
 Below are some excerpts from that interview.

-Susan Neylon – Can you give me an example?
+Susan Neylon – Can you give our readers a summary of your technology?

-Susan Neylon – What is your next project?
+Susan Neylon – What are your plans to commercialize the technology?

 Susan Neylon – What keeps you up at night?

 Erik Torgerson – Kids keep you up at night.
 This program has been a favorite of mine.
 One of the times when all the initial modeling and theory was shown to be correct after we built the prototypes and did the testing.
 My concerns are the myopia in the energy industry.
 The Solyndra Effect has scared investors; they just want the next hot app.
 We as a society need to take the long view, and start thinking about what will keep our kids up at night 20 years from now.